DLS Gilpin Building Application

 Transportation and Bell Schedules

-Q) Will DLS continue to bus to Whiteman and add bussing to Gilpin?
+Q) Will DLS continue to bus to Whiteman and add busing to Gilpin?

 A) Absolutely.
 We can’t predict what exactly a bus schedule or route would be, but, transportation is one of DLS’ strongest programs.
 As a charter school that pulls students from across Denver and the suburbs we work very hard to make the school accessible.
 We currently move 346 students across seven bus routes everyday, and we expect to see an increase in riders next year.
-The school subsidizes $100,000 to keep bus fees low.
+This past year the school subsidized approximately $100,000 to keep bus fees low.
 We see transportation as a staple in our academic and operational success.

-Q) Will bell schedules change between DLS East and Gilpin?
+Q) Will bell schedules change between Whiteman and Gilpin?

 After-School and Middle School Sports Opportunities at Gilpin Location